oist/NEXTNet/README.md

 Time distributions define (a) the time it takes from the infection of a node until it transmits the disease across a specific link, and (b) the time it takes for a node to recover.
 NEXT-NET offers the following pre-defined distributions, and allows users to easily implement additional distributions.

 * *Exponential*.
 Exponential distribution with a given rate and optionally a given probability of no infection (i.e. an infinite transmission time).
 * *Gamma*.
-Gamma distribution parametrized with mean and variance and optional probability of no infection.
+Gamma distribution parametrized with mean and variance and optionally the probability of no infection.
 * *Lognormal*.
-Log-normal distribution parametrized with mean and variance and optional probability of no infection.
+Log-normal distribution parametrized with mean and variance and optionally the probability of no infection.
 * *Weibull*.
-Weibull distribution parametrized with shape and
+Weibull distribution parametrized with shape and scale and optionally the probability of no infection.
 * *Polynomial rate*.
 Polynomial infectiousness function of arbitrary degree.
 * *Infectiousness time-course*.
 Arbitrary infectionsness function defined by a list of times and corresponding infection rates.
 * *Deterministic*.
 Fixed time of infection.